-Eleanor was raised a two-wheeled advocate in the rolling hills of Wisconsin.
+Eleanor (she/her) was raised a two-wheeled advocate in the rolling hills of Wisconsin.
 From racing to riding to work and every trail in between, pedaling is her natural state of motion.
-Prior to joining the IMBA team she worked in nonprofit communications in Chicago while leading volunteer efforts with Big Marsh Bike Park, co-founding the Chicago Women’s CX Fund and working with inner-city youth to get more kids on bikes.
+Prior to joining the IMBA team she worked in journalism and nonprofit communications in Chicago while leading volunteer efforts with Big Marsh Bike Park, co-founding the Chicago Women’s CX Fund and working with city youth programs to get more kids on bikes.

-Heather is originally from Michigan but has lived in and around Boulder, Colorado her entire adult life, which is a lot.
-She enjoys mountain biking (which she has done for more than 20 years), dirt biking and skiing and snowboarding with her husband and two daughters.
-Heather is new to the Enduro racing scene but represents for Masters women and racks up podiums on a regular basis, earning her the nickname "Enduro Mama."
-Her dog Mazey can be found at her side most days as is IMBA's unofficial office pup.
+Heather is originally from Michigan but has lived in and around Boulder, Colorado her entire adult life.
+She enjoys mountain biking (which she has done for more than 20 years), dirt biking, skiing and snowboarding with her husband and two daughters.
+Heather represents for Masters women at Enduro races across the Rocky Mountains and racks up podiums on a regular basis, earning this former high school English teacher the nickname "Enduro Mama."
+Her dog, Mazey, can be found at her side most days and is IMBA's unofficial office pup.

 James has been working in the outdoor industry his entire career.
 Born and raised in Atlantic, Canada, he received his outdoor recreation degree from the University of New Brunswick.
 His more than 25-year career spans working with governments, nonprofits and consulting across Canada.
 Since 2010, he has lived in California and worked to create space and trails for people to enjoy the outdoors.